valvolt/phishbait/README.md

 heroku open --app phishbait
 ```

+You can see what it looks like here:
+- hxxps://phishbait.herokuapp.com/images/IMG_7944.jpg (default rickroll image)
+- hxxps://phishbait.herokuapp.com/gallery.html (takes fingerprint, redirects to app.photobucket.com)
+- All other URLs will return 404 resource not found, can be modified in server.js

 ## prepare your email
 - edit ```embed.html``` to your liking
 - create a new email to your phisher, attach embed.html inline